Back to all terms

 Example:

-If your dentist fills a cavity or your physiotherapist provides therapy sessions for a back injury, both are considered treatments.
-Your insurance plan reimburses a portion of the cost based on your coverage for dental or paramedical services.
+If your dentist fills a cavity or your physiotherapist provides therapy sessions for a back injury, both are considered treatments, and your private or workplace health plan reimburses a portion of the cost based on your dental or paramedical coverage.
+Because provincial health plans in Canada typically do not cover routine dental or paramedical care, these are the kinds of treatments private plans are designed to help pay for.

 What to Watch For: